duyminh-nguyen/m323Projekt/README.md

 This adds an additional functional programming concept from theory without changing the external behavior of the application.

+#### 8. Functional Error Handling with Either

+The project also demonstrates functional error handling using an `Either` abstraction.

+A dedicated utility module (`utils/either.js`) provides:

+- `Right(value)` for successful computations
+- `Left(error)` for failures with explicit error information
+- `orElse(...)` for conditional recovery

+This avoids relying on exceptions or `null` values and keeps functions pure by always returning a single explicit value.
+In the service layer, character lookup can be expressed as `findCharacterByIdEither`, which returns either `Right(character)` or `Left(errorMessage)`.

 ------------------------------------------------------------------------

 ## Testing